carla-recourse/CARLA/README.md

-# CARLA - A Python Library to Benchmark Counterfactual Explanation and Recourse Models

-## **C**ounterfactual *A*nd *R*ecourse *L*ibrary
+# CARLA - *C*ounterfactual *A*nd *R*ecourse *L*ibrary

-A Python package **`carla`** to benchmark counterfactual explanation methods on commonly used datasets with various machine learning models.
-Easily extensible with new methods, models and datasets
+CARLA is a python library to benchmark counterfactual explanation and recourse models.
+It comes out-of-the box with commonly used datasets and various machine learning models.
+Designed with extensibility in mind, to easily include with new counterfactual methods, machine learning models and datasets

 ### Available Datasets